 - Lateral pterygoid.
 This two-part muscle is shaped like a triangle and is largely responsible for sliding your jaw forward, but it also moves the jaw side to side.

-All of these muscles are signaled into action by the mandibular nerve, which is a branch of the trigeminal nerve located in the brain.
+All of these muscles are signalled into action by the mandibular nerve, which is a branch of the trigeminal nerve located in the brain.

 Maintaining a Healthy TMJ

-A good oral health routine that includes brushing twice a day with toothpaste, such as Colgate Total Advanced Deep Clean, and flossing daily are key to your oral health.
+A good oral health routine that includes brushing twice a day with toothpaste and flossing daily is key to your oral health.
 By scheduling routine exams, your dentist can check your teeth and TMJ for signs of trouble.
-If you grind your teeth, they may recommend wearing a mouth guard.
+If you grind your teeth, they may recommend wearing a mouthguard.

 The complexity of TMJ anatomy can be a bit daunting.
 But, when you know the basics of how your temporomandibular joint functions, it may help you better understand how you can keep it in good working order for many years to come.